Ham Hill, Somerset: Geology

 The hill is part of a ridge of sandy limestone rock which is elevated above the lower lying clay vales and nearby Somerset Levels.
 The sedimentary rocks were laid down in the part of the early Jurassic known as the Toarcian Stage.
 They are given their colour by the weathering of the iron content of the stone and contain fossils such as the ammonite Dumortieria moorei.

 The hamstone is a distinctive honey-coloured building stone which has been used in many local villages and for buildings such as Montacute House and Sherborne Abbey.
 Extensive old quarry workings have changed the landscape into a warren of stony ridges and grassy hollows.
 Quarrying has unearthed many important historical artefacts, but also destroyed much of the archaeological context.

-11.1 ha of the hill is designated as a geological Site of Special Scientific Interest (SSSI), notified in 1971, due of its particular importance to geologists because of the assemblages of fossils which it contains, the sedimentary features which it displays and the way it relates to other rocks of equivalent age in the close vicinity.
+11.1 ha of the hill is designated as a geological Site of Special Scientific Interest (SSSI), notified in 1971, due to its particular importance to geologists because of the assemblages of fossils which it contains, the sedimentary features which it displays and the way it relates to other rocks of equivalent age in the close vicinity.